 What exactly is art therapy?

 Art therapy uses creative expression—whether through drawing, painting, or other forms—to help explore emotions and reduce stress.
-It opens up a way to express feelings that may be hard to put into words.

 Can I practice art therapy on my own?